tatarko/MongoAR/README.md

 ### Composer

 Simply add a dependency on `tatarko/mongoar` to your project's `composer.json` file if you use [Composer](http://getcomposer.org) to manage the dependencies of your project.
-Here is a minimal example of a `composer.json` file that just defines a development-time dependency on MongoAR:
+Here is a minimal example of a `composer.json` file that just defines a dependency on MongoAR:

 	{
-		"require-dev": {
+		"require": {
 			"tatarko/mongoar": "0.*"
 		}
 	}